OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 and "no unit" is also added (with id -99).
 However, the look/feel is the same as on the meter page.
 When this needs to happen is described below.
 Note that "no unit" for the default graphic unit will be stored as null in the database (already done via the model).

+**Update**

+Using metersInGroup will not work properly when a group is being created or edited.
+It relies on the Redux state of deepMeters.
+This will not be set for a group being created and it will become out of date for a group being edited.
+The state is not updated until changes are saved but this needs to be checked as each new meter/group is changed in the group being created/edited.
+The next idea was to keep a local state copy of deepMeters and update as the group is modified.
+However, this can make a mistake if a meter is added to a group for multiple reasons.
+For example, suppose a group contains meter M and M is removed as part of the changes.
+It might seem you can remove M from the deepMeters but if the group contains another group that also contains M then it should still stay in the deepMeters.
+Thus, the groups included in the group can impact the deepMeters.
+Since OED does not allow cyclic groups, any subgroup of the group being edited (recursively) cannot contain that group.
+This means that changes to group cannot impact other groups needed to determine the deepMeters.
+Thus, the redux state for all groups except the one being edited is safe to use.
+However, a new version of metersInGroup is needed that uses the current state for the group being modified and the redux state for all other groups to determine the deep meters.
+To make the calculation easier, the deep meters of the changed group will be updated from scratch each time a meter/group is changed in the group.
+The algorithm is as follows:

+    // changedGroupState must contain the childMeters and childGroups as arrays of ids
+    // groupState is the normal redux state for all groupsByID
+    // returns set of deep meter ids metersInChangedGroup(changedGroupState, groupState) {
+      // deep meters starts with all the direct child meters of the group being changed.
+      Set deepMeters = {changedGroupState.childMeters};
+      // These groups cannot contain the group being edited so the redux state is okay. for each group in changedGroupState.childGroups {
+        // The deep meters of every group contained in the changed group are in that group.
+        // The set does not allow duplicates so no issue there. deepMeters.add(groupState[group].deepMeters);
+      }
+      return deepMeters;
+    }

+See the code in src/client/app/utils/determineCompatibleUnits.ts for the final version that differs somewhat from this code.

 When an admin creates a group, there is a dropdown to select the default graphic unit as with editing a group where "no unit" is selected.
 Before saving the group, an admin should (but is not required to) choose a default graphic unit to eliminate "no unit" since [this restricts certain graphing choice](#default_graphic_unit).

 Allowing an admin to select/add/remove multiple meters and/or groups at a time during creation and editing means incompatible changes between these meters/groups is possible.
 As a result, OED will be removing this feature from the edit page.
 When there was only one unit in OED this was not an issue.
 As soon as a new choice is selected the menus on the page must be updated.
 There is logic on the meter page that has the right structure but how the choices are made will change.
 As a result, the arrows in the current group edit page will be removed and this eliminates [issue #413](https://github.com/OpenEnergyDashboard/OED/issues/413) once completed.

 The compatible units of a group has impacts as discussed below.
 Note this only applies to admins since they are the only ones who can make changes.
 This will naturally happen since the page only displays these items if an admin.
 There are two cases:

 1. A meter/group is removed from the group.
 This either leaves the compatible units of the group the same or adds compatible units.
-This case does not cause any of the problems below so the checks are not needed.??don't we still need to update the menus - better describe menu look vs update??
+This case does not cause any of the problems below so the checks are not needed but menu choices on the page need to be updated to reflect the change.
 2. A meter/group is added to the group.
 This could reduce the compatible units of the group and can lead to the issues described below.
 Thus, the following checks only need to be done on adding a meter/group.

 The dropdown menus of meters and groups will change so they are listed as follows (note all non-null units are compatible with the default graphic unit if it is "no unit" (-99).):